FREQUENTLY ASKED QUESTIONS

 Q: Does your organization offer financial, tax or legal advice?

 A: Absolutely not.
 We are not financial planners, attorneys or tax consultants.
 Questions regarding these matters should be handled by licensed professionals.
 Additionally, we are not the VA nor do we represent them in any way.

 Q: We have heard differing opinions/facts regarding the “net worth” requirements of the claimant.
 Can you be more specific regarding these requirements?

 A: The VA defines “net worth” as bank accounts, stocks, bonds, mutual funds and annuities.
 There are no limits or ceilings.
 The claimant’s personal residence, autos and personal belongings are excluded from “net worth.”
 There is no “look back” period.

 Q: What are the maximum monthly payments available to the claimants?

-A: As of April, 2015, the maximum monthly awards for VA Pension with “Aid and Attendance” are as follows:
+A: Currently, the maximum monthly awards for VA Pension with “Aid and Attendance” are as follows:

-These monthly awards are tax free, deposited electronically into the claimant’s bank account and continue for life.
+These monthly payments are tax free, deposited electronically and continue for life.

 Q: How long does it take before the “Aid and Attendance” claim is awarded by the Department of Veterans Affairs?